digitalocean/csi-digitalocean/cmd/migrate-snapshots/README.md

 _tl;dr: for DigitalOcean Kubernetes Service (DOKS) users: you can ignore the instructions and the tool below -- DigitalOcean takes care of migrating your snapshots when upgrading your clusters from 1.17 to 1.18._

 `migrate-snapshots` is a small tool that allows to migrate existing snapshots from the v1alpha1 to the v1beta1 API.
-This is helpful because no official migration path exists by the Kubernetes project.
+This is necessary because no official migration path exists by the Kubernetes project.

-The tool is focused on DigitalOcean's Block Storage snapshot driver only: snapshot objects belonging to a different `VolumeSnapShotClass` will be ignored.
+The tool is focused on DigitalOcean's Block Storage snapshot driver only: snapshot objects belonging to a different `VolumeSnapshotClass` will be ignored.

 `migrate-snapshots` is meant to be run against a cluster that still runs on v1alpha1 snapshots.
 After connecting to the cluster, it will iterate over all `VolumeSnapshotContent` and `VolumeSnapshot` objects and convert them to their respective v1beta1 structures.
 The converted objects are stored as YAML manifest files below a directory of choice.